ndelamaide/ML4Science_neuron_segmentation/README.md

 - `--model` : the model to use, either UNet11 or UNet16.
 - `--num_classes` : the number of classes.
 For neurons only, use a value of 1.
 For neurons and axons, use a value of 3.
 - `--checkpoint_path` : the path to load the model from.
-The path need to start by *ternausnet/*.
+The path needs to start by *ternausnet/*.
 - `--file_names_test` : the relative path to the images to evaluate on, by default it's *test_data/images*.

+For each image, it will predict a mask and overlay it on top of the original image.
+Then it will compute the Intersection over Union (iou or jaccard) for each mask and class and save the results as a pickle file.
+You will end up with a folder looking like this :

+├── eval
+│   ├── masks
+│   │   └──  image_x_mask.jpg
+│   │   └── ...
+│   ├── overlays
+│   │   └── image_x_overlay.jpg
+│   │   └── ...
+│   └── jaccard.txt

+When used to predict the segmentation of neurons only (num_classes = 1), the jaccard.txt file will contain a list of jaccard indexes.
+When used for neurons and axons (num_classes = 3), it will produce a list of lists of the form \[jaccard_neurons, jaccard_axons\].